-Today, shares of Keryx Biopharmaceuticals (NASDAQ:KERX) have fallen below their 10-day MA of $7.75 on a volume of 677K shares.
+Today, shares of Keryx Biopharmaceuticals (NASDAQ:KERX) have crossed bearishly below their 10-day moving average of $12.45 on a volume of 471K shares.
 This may provide swing traders with an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 Keryx Biopharmaceuticals, Inc. is a biopharmaceutical company focused on the acquisition, development, and commercialization of novel pharmaceutical products for the treatment of life-threatening diseases, including diabetes and cancer.
 Keryx is developing KRX-101 (sulodexide), a novel first-in-class oral heparinold compound for the treatment of diabetic nephropathy.

 In the past 52 weeks, shares of Keryx Biopharmaceuticals have traded between a low of $1.28 and a high of $18.48 and are now at $12.21, which is 854% above that low price.
 The 200-day and 50-day moving averages have moved 0.01% lower and 1.14% lower over the past week, respectively.